-A friend of mine captured this photo of me while watching this sight.
 As the minutes pass by, more and more people came to the shore to capture the beauty of the day.
 It was quiet.
 No one talked.
 All you can hear was the sound of the boats passing carrying the locals going to the nearest market to prepare for everyone’s food for the day.
 Even the sea was serene as if we were all patiently waiting for the ‘star’ of the day to signal another beginning.

 Right after breakfast, we prepared ourselves in exploring the other side of the island – Armada.
 Due to the ongoing dispute, Armada does not allow any one from Ruiz to visit their resort without paying.
 They charge P50 each.
 Ruiz does not charge Armada visitors when they cross over.
 Even if we want to argue with this, we have no choice but to pay.

 When we got to Armada, there were very few people.
 I wondered why our calls and inquiries were not answered.
 But, anyway, we’re glad that we got in pretty easily after paying.

 We were lucky to have this part of the island all to ourselves the first few hours we were there.
 To give you a top view of where we were, let me use this photo from runnington.com

 We were at the tip of the land, to your right.
 Imagine what you can see and feel from it.